RobinHsieh/chatter-judge/docs/developers_guide/index.md

 ### Issue Reporting:
 If you encounter any problems while contributing to this project, please report the issues in the [chatter-judge/issues](https://github.com/1chooo/chatter-judge/issues) section.

 ### Important Notes:

-> [!IMPORTANT]
-> #### Make sure to synchronize and update your repository before initiating a pull request:
+#### Make sure to synchronize and update your repository before initiating a pull request:

-> 1. Run `git stash save` to temporarily stash your local changes.
+1. Run `git stash save` to temporarily stash your local changes.
-> 2. Run `git fetch upstream` to sync the source project with your local copy.
+2. Run `git fetch upstream` to sync the source project with your local copy.
-> 3. Run `git checkout main` to switch to the main branch.
+3. Run `git checkout main` to switch to the main branch.
-> 4. Run `git merge upstream/main` to merge the updated remote version into your local copy.
+4. Run `git merge upstream/main` to merge the updated remote version into your local copy.
 If there are no conflicts, the update process is complete.
-> 5. Run `git stash pop` to apply your temporarily stashed changes back to your working directory.
+5. Run `git stash pop` to apply your temporarily stashed changes back to your working directory.
 Resolve any conflicts if necessary.

 ## Developing Requirements